Program

 - Paweł Witkowski, Director, Center for Information Technology Shared Services Olsztyn

-- Magdalena Hajdysz, PR & Marketing Manager, OKE Poland
+- Magdalena Hajdysz, Business Development Manager, OKE Poland

 Moderator: